marcsmith1280/aws-cicd/README.md

 7. Begin working on the creating the pipeline, Include resource documentation from Terraform

-- create S3 bucket to store Pipeline Output Artifacts in (s3.tf).
+- create S3 bucket to store Pipeline Artifacts in (s3.tf).
 Artifacts are the files that are worked on by actions in the pipeline. https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket

 - we need to create the pipeline itself